MicrosoftDocs/common-data-model-and-service/entity-reference/entities-sales.md

 # Sales entities

-The Sales entities let you create end-to-end sales solutions, from tracking leads and opportunities, to following through with contacts, to accepting and delivering orders, to sending invoices.
+The sales entities let you create end-to-end sales solutions, from tracking leads and opportunities, to following through with contacts, to accepting and delivering orders, to sending invoices.

 ## Sales invoice ERD